ralam/Enginestarter/README.md

 I will implement user authentication in Rails.
 By the end of this phase, users will be able to create projects using a simple text form in a Rails view.
-The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.
+The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to Phase 2.

 ### Phase 2: Viewing Projects (~2 days)
 I will add API routes to serve project data as JSON, then add Backbone